JanLikar/envrun/README.md

 `envrun` is a CLI tool that runs a command with dynamically-sourced env variables.

-Currently, only the `keyring` backend is implemented, which uses a libsecret-compatible service, eg. Gnome keyring.

-Alternatively, a variable can be sourced from a file, output of an arbitrary coommand, of from the environment.
+A variable can be sourced from a file, output of an arbitrary coommand, from the environment, or from any [compatible backend](#backends)

 [PyPi](https://pypi.org/project/envrun/)